nuxeo/nuxeo-drive/README.rst

 The ``.deb`` package of the client is not yet available.
 In the mean time you can install it from source::

-  sudo apt-get install python-pip python-dev python-pyside sudo pip install -U -r https://raw.github.com/nuxeo/nuxeo-drive/master/requirements.txt sudo pip install -U git+https://github.com/nuxeo/nuxeo-drive.git
+  sudo apt-get install python-pip python-dev python-qt4 sudo pip install -U -r https://raw.github.com/nuxeo/nuxeo-drive/master/requirements.txt sudo pip install -U git+https://github.com/nuxeo/nuxeo-drive.git